 This will ensure that the popup appears once a day for visitors who declined the terms and conditions.
-Visitors who agreed to your terms and conditions will not be shown the popup until the agreed period expires.
+Visitors who agree to your terms and conditions will not be shown the popup until the agreed period expires.

 That was the final step in this tutorial.
 Make sure to hit the Publish button to save all the modifications you just made.

 When the templates are ready, create a popup, insert the templates, and publish the page.

 Displaying terms and conditions is mandatory for all online businesses.
 While you can create a page and link it in your site footer and checkout pages, having popups is the most effective way to ensure visitors read and agree to the TOS.

 Moreover, if you use a popup plugin like FireBox, you can use one of the TOS templates to post terms and conditions on your site without any hassle.

 FireBox is more than just a WordPress terms and conditions plugin.
 It's a complete popup solution.
 Using FireBox, you can create eye-catching popups, floating bars, fullscreen overlays, slide-ins, etc., and convert your visitors into subscribers and customers.

 FireBox supports WooCommerce, so you can easily use the plugin on your store to create terms and conditions popups.

 Sufia Banu is a freelance WordPress content writer with a background in marketing and SEO.
 Through her writing, she helps WordPress businesses draw targeted traffic and generate higher leads and sales.